 What is a Clinical Externship?

 A Clinical Externship is an opportunity to learn and apply clinical skills.
-You will provide clinical service to clients with communication & swallowing disorders while under the supervision of an audiologist.
-As you progress in the externships, you will gradually assume greater responsibility for clients.
-Our program provides you with a broad clinical experience to gain an understanding of a variety of aspects of audiology.
+Under the supervision of a qualified Audiologist, students will provide clinical service to clients with communication and swallowing disorders.
+As students progress through their externships, they gradually assume greater responsibility for clients.
+Our program provides students with broad clinical experience to gain an understanding of a variety of aspects of practice in Audiology.

-There will be four clinical externships courses in your major area of study during the course of your graduate program.
-You can view the past externship schedules on our website for both Audiology and Speech-Language Pathology.
-Exact dates and formats are subject to adaptations required by any changing conditions related to COVID.
-Please be aware that the M.Sc. program is a full-time program for its duration, and that the expectation is that you are a full-time student including for the spring-summer term when externships may have a variety of schedules.
+There will be four clinical externships during a student’s graduate program.
+Past externship schedules for both Audiology and Speech-Language Pathology can be viewed on our website.
+Exact dates and formats are subject to change.
+Please be aware that the MSc program is a full-time program for its duration, Therefore, students are expected to be enrolled full-time, including for the spring-summer term when externships may have a variety of schedules.

-While you will learn more about this as the year progresses, the location of externships will take you out of the Vancouver Lower Mainland.
-There is an expectation that students be prepared to complete at least two externships outside of the Lower Mainland, and occasionally out of province.
-Expenses to cover travel, accommodation, living and externship-related costs are the sole responsibility of the student and we strongly encourage that you plan for these costs proactively.
-Access to a car while on externship significantly increases available placement options for students.
-Please also note that a drivers licence is also commonly required by employers.
+More information about externship locations will be provided as the program progresses.
+Students are expected to be prepared to complete at least two externships outside of the Lower Mainland, and occasionally out of province.
+Expenses to cover travel, accommodation, living and externship-related costs are the sole responsibility of the student and students are strongly encouraged to plan for these costs proactively.
+Access to a car while on externship significantly increases available placement options.
+Please also note that employers commonly require a driver’s licence.
 With the support of community donors, the School has a modest amount of externship funding that is assigned at the discretion of the School to students experiencing financial hardship.

 What if I have more questions about externships?

-If you are accepted to the graduate program you will have an orientation and an opportunity to ask specific questions.
-At the orientation you are given detailed information about clinical externships, immunizations and criminal records checks, which will be arranged through UBC.
+Students who are accepted into the graduate program will have an orientation that includes opportunities to ask specific questions.
+At the orientation, students will be given detailed information about clinical externships, immunizations and criminal record checks, which will be arranged through UBC.